berniwal/swin-transformer-pytorch/README.md

 - `window_size`: int.
 What window size to use, make sure that after each downscaling the image dimensions are still divisible by the window size.
 - `downscaling_factors`: 4-tuple of ints.
 What downscaling factor to use in each stage.
 Make sure image dimension is large enough for downscaling factors.
+- `relative_position_embedding`: bool.
+Whether to use learnable relative position embedding (2M-1)x(2M-1) or full positional embeddings (M²xM²).
 ### TODO
-- Replace learnable positional embedding bias by relative position bias.
 - Adjust code for and validate on ImageNet-1K and COCO 2017

 ### References